Honeycomb Hubbard Model at van Hove Filling: Introduction

 \section{Introduction}

-A honeycomb monolayer of carbon atoms, known as {\it graphene} \cite{N, Cas, Sar, Kot}, has played an important role in condensed matter research.
-The undoped system has conical valence \cite{W, Feff1, Feff3} and conduction bands meeting at two different Fermi points, also called the Dirac points, and dispersion relation of the quasi- particle closely resembles the massless Dirac fermions in $2+1$ dimensions.
+A honeycomb monolayer of carbon atoms, known as {\it graphene} \cite{N, review1, review3, review4}, has played an important role in condensed matter research.
+The un-doped system has conical valence \cite{W, Feff1, Feff3} and conduction bands meeting at two different Fermi points, also called the Dirac points, and dispersion relation of the quasi- particle closely resembles the massless Dirac fermions in $2+1$ dimensions.
 The peculiar Fermi surface has shown to be the origin of a number of remarkable effects, such as the anomalous integer Hall effect.
-Theoretically, this system can be described by the $2D$ Hubbard model \cite{Hubb, Lieb} on the honeycomb lattice (also called the honeycomb Hubbard model) at half-filling with weak local interactions, whose rigorous construction bas been achieved in \cite{GM}.
-The geometry of the Fermi surface as well as the physical properties change drastically with doping \cite{Link, Mc, Ros}.
+Theoretically, this system can be described by the $2D$ Hubbard model \cite{hubb, lieb} on the honeycomb lattice (also called the honeycomb Hubbard model) at half-filling with weak local interactions, whose rigorous construction has been achieved in \cite{GM}.
+The geometry of the Fermi surface as well as the physical properties change drastically with doping \cite{link, exp2, exp1}.

-In this series of papers we study the doped Honeycomb Hubbard model in which the value of the renormalized chemical potential $\mu$ is equal to the hopping parameter $t$ (which is set to be $1$).
-The non-interacting Fermi surface $\cF_0$ is a collection of exact triangles and van Hove singularities appear.
-In the two first papers we present the first rigorous construction of this model and we also prove that this model is {\it not} a Fermi liquid in the mathematically precise sense of Salmhofer.
-In the current paper, we establish the power counting theorem for the $2p$-point Schwinger's functions, $p\ge1$ and prove that the perturbation series for the two-point Schwinger's functions as well as the self-energy function have positive radius of convergence when the temperature $T$ is greater than a value ${T_0\sim \exp{(-C|\lambda|^{-1/2})}}$, where $|\lambda|\ll1$ is the bare coupling constant, $C$ is a constant which depends on the physical parameters of the model such as the electron mass, the lattice structure, etc., but not on the temperature.
-The upper bounds for the second derivatives of the self-energy w.r.t. the external momentum have been established in this paper.
-The estimation of the lower bounds for these quantities, which require different techniques, have been established in a companion paper \cite{RW2}.
+In this paper we study the doped Honeycomb Hubbard model in which the value of the renormalized chemical potential $\mu$ is equal to the hopping parameter $t$, which is set to be $1$.
+In this setting the non-interacting Fermi surface $\cF_0$ is a collection of exact triangles in which van Hove singularities appear.
+Due to the lattice structure of the model, which serves as an ultraviolet cutoff, there is no ultraviolet divergence in the mathematically interesting quantities such as the Schwinger functions and the self-energy function, and we focus on the infrared analysis of this model.
+The achievements of the present work are the following: We establish the power counting theorem for the $2p$-point Schwinger functions, $p\ge1$ and prove that the perturbation series for the two-point many-fermion systems as well as the self-energy function have positive radius of convergence when the temperature $T$ is greater than a value ${T_0\sim \exp{(-C|\lambda|^{-1/2})}}$, where $|\lambda|\ll1$ is the bare coupling constant, $C$ is a constant which depends on the physical parameters of the model such as the electron mass, the lattice structure, etc., but not on the temperature.
+Then the lower bound for the second derivatives of the self-energy w.r.t. the external momentum have been established.